makyo/rpg.drab-makyo.com/games/corgi/story-form/part-01.md

 Eragon struck out with his sword, cutting at the shadow-stuff of whatever the elf had become.
 A pained cry filled the room and a dark tendril lashed out, striking the king across the face hard enough to send him flying.

 The next moments were a confused blur.
-Augt bellowed loud enough for Sarai to stop in her tracks, tucking just in time for an ax to flick past the end of her snout.
+Augt bellowed loud enough for Sarai to stop in her tracks, ducking just in time for an ax to flick past the end of her snout.
 One of the ruined dwarves.
 She turned quickly, in a complete circle, sweeping his feet from beneath him with the bulk of her tail.

 Dead, blue eyes stared up at her, and still he struggled.
 She drew her sword in her off-hand and struck until the dwarf, already far beyond death, was too damaged to move.